RainMaker1707/C2_prompt/README.md

 ## Repository organisation

 ## Iterations
 - **I0** Prompt that uses raw pcap data to detect one or two types of sliver implant use (NOT POSSIBLE as the env cannot install pyshark, only binary comparisons are possible)
-- **I1** Prompt that uses raw pcap data to detect all types of basic connections with sliver implant
+- **I1** Prompt that uses raw pcap data to detect all types of basic connections with sliver implant (As the I0 using raw data is too limitating, you only can do binary comparison which is not what we want here)
-- **I2** Prompt that uses pcap data transformation to detect all types of basic connections with sliver implant
+- **I2** Prompt that uses pcap data transformation to detect all types of basic connections with sliver implant We are here and now the prompt use packet dissection as plain text.
 - **I3** Add detection of custom sliver implant (stagers for example)
+- **I4** Add defense rules creation
+    Will need new knowledge, new sub task, improved prompt ...
-- **I4** Add basic connection of others C2 frameworks (as mythic for example)
+- **I5** Add basic connection of others C2 frameworks (as mythic for example)
 - ...